 Advanced Care and After Death Care Directives

-Prepare Your End of Life Documents at Earthaven Ecovillage
+Prepare Your End of Life Documents

 Death is a journey that all must take, and establishing your path before the time arrives can make that journey easier for you and your loved ones.
 Perhaps you have thought about starting, completing, reviewing, or even finding your end of life documents.
 This workshop offers a casual group setting where you will work to complete your advance care and after death care documents.
-Over the course of the class, you will produce a notarized set of end-of-life documents and determine your next steps.
+Over the course of two five-hour classes, you will produce a notarized set of end-of-life documents and determine your next steps.

 Class is held in Earthaven's beautiful Council Hall within a welcoming forest community.
-Learn more about lodging options and Earthaven Ecovillage.

 - Living will

 - Healthcare Power of Attorney